Bonaire with Buddy Dive

 42. Alice In Wonderland: Located along the double reef system, average depth is 30-100 feet with easy access by shore or boat.
-For intermediate skill levels, current is light most times.
+For intermediate skill levels, the current is light most times.
 The two distinct reef systems are separated by a sand channel.
-Lots of friendly French angels and parrot fish are generally present.
+Lots of friendly French angels and parrotfish are generally present.
 Sand channels are host to garden eels and stingrays.

 43. Aquarius: Shore or boat dive, with mild to moderate currents.
 All levels of divers will find this an easy site with depths of 30-100 feet.
 Sandy bottom shallows offer an opportunity to see rays and turtles.

 44. Larry’s Lair: This intermediate-level shore or boat dive has mild to moderate currents, with a depth ranging from 30-100 feet.
 Expect to see rays and large groupers at cleaning stations.
 The entry for shore divers tends to be a bit rocky, so booties are advised

 45. Jeannie’s Glory: Another easy shore or boat dive for all skill levels with mild to moderate currents and depths ranging from 30-100 feet.
 Lots of soft coral in the shallows and sandy bottom for rays to hide in.
 Turtles are often seen along these southern dive sites.